dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

             3. Browse to the file you want to open and select it.

         .. tab-item:: MacOS

-            1. Press the "File" button in the top left corner of your screen.
+            1. Press the ":menuselection:`File` button in the top left corner of your screen.
-            2. Select "Open..." from the dropdown menu.
+            2. Select ":menuselection:`Open...` from the dropdown menu.

             .. image:: ../images/openFileMac.png
                 :width: 450